beazt123/homemade-ai-assistant/README.md

 - [How to build an event system implementing Observer pattern](https://dev.to/kuba_szw/build-your-own-event-system-in-python-5hk6)

 ### Improvements
+#### Current phase
+- Do a git rebase
+- Replace config with dependency injected config: A config object in top level object.
+Passed into every object it is composed of.
+	- Each object implements FilterConfig interface where it chooses only appropriate config.
+No longer hard coded object methods.
+	- Pass config object to receivers in the main methods
+	- [*] Use config to choose what receivers to instantiate
+- Implement Command design pattern
+- Implement Publisher interface with only /local topic enabled
+- Have a voice Receiver object which is called by other Receivers

+#### IOT phase
+- Test code on Linux system.
+See if feasible and make it OS independent
+- Create MQTT related class which implements Publisher.

+### Shelved
+#### Improvements
 - make it more OS independent(file system and playsound function)
 - If computer is playing audio && wake word is heard, lower computer volume temporarily(will make it more windows OS oriented)
 - Store preferences, settings and system settings